Overtime Grievances Clause Samples

 Related to Overtime Grievances

-• Policy Grievances Where either party to this Agreement disputes the general application, interpretation or alleged violation of an article of this Agreement, the dispute shall be discussed initially with the Chief Operating Officer or designate or the President of the Union within 14 calendar days of the occurrence.
-Where no satisfactory agreement is reached, either party, within a further 14 calendar days, may submit the dispute to arbitration.
+• Policy Grievances Where either party to this agreement disputes the general application, interpretation or alleged violation of an article of this agreement, the dispute shall be discussed initially with the Board of Directors Human Resources Representative (or designate) or the Union within 30 calendar days of the occurrence.
+Where no satisfactory agreement is reached, either party, within a further 14 calendar days, may submit the dispute to arbitration, as set out in Article 9 of this agreement.

 • Group Grievances No more than five (5) grievants will be permitted to attend grievance meetings.